 Jean Philippe Patisserie at Aria

 Whether you're craving something sweet or savory (or perhaps both) for breakfast, Jean Philipe Patisserie has something for you.
 This is not the place for counting calories, so forget about the diet and enjoy fresh crepes and tasty, sweet breakfast pastries, as well as breakfast sandwiches.
 If you're one of those folks who feels that chocolate is perfect for any meal, you'll find plenty of gourmet selections to satisfy your inner chocoholic.
 Dessert for breakfast?
 Why not--after all, you're in Vegas.
-Order some coffee to go along with your morning pastry, and get ready for a serious infusion of tasty sweetness to begin your day. ((702) 590-8550)
+Order some coffee to go along with your morning treat, and get ready for a serious infusion of tasty sweetness to begin your day. ((702) 590-8550)

 This vintage Las Vegas bar and restaurant has been open since 1972.
 Although the Strip has changed, the Peppermill has retained its "Old Vegas" ambiance.
 This classic Vegas restaurant pays homage to the prior eras of the Strip when a hearty breakfast served round the clock was a standard feature of most Las Vegas restaurant.
 Ham, sausage, turkey sausage, bacon, chorizo, or a steak go along well with a plate full of eggs, bread, or hash browns.
 You'll find other breakfast staples like Eggs Benedict and biscuits and gravy.
 Munch's Breakfast combines peppers, onions, sausage, mushrooms, and tomatoes with hash browns, eggs, and cheese.
 Omelets, pancakes, and waffles are also served. ((702) 735-4177)

 Hash House A Go Go at The LINQ